 Silver Springs is a somewhat small town located in the state of Florida.
 With a population of 10,674 people and two constituent neighborhoods, Silver Springs is the 206th largest community in Florida.

 Unlike some towns, Silver Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Silver Springs are a mix of both white- and blue-collar jobs.
-Overall, Silver Springs is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Silver Springs who work in sales jobs (13.83%), office and administrative support (10.45%), and maintenance occupations (9.37%).
+Overall, Silver Springs is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Silver Springs who work in office and administrative support (15.49%), healthcare (10.09%), and sales jobs (9.86%).

 Being a small town, Silver Springs does not have a public transit system used by locals to get to and from work.

 The people who call Silver Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silver Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Silver Springs include Irish, English, Italian, and French .
+Important ancestries of people in Silver Springs include Irish, German, English, Italian, and Haitian.

 The most common language spoken in Silver Springs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.